Jetpack (musician)

 Jetpack is based in Southern California and is primarily musician Jetpack Dan or Daniel J. (real name: Dan J. Standiford) with Michael Kramer, who drums, sings and co-produces.
 Jetpack composes, records, and performs the guitar dominated instrumental music known as surf or surf rock, that was a music industry phenomenon of the early 1960s.
-Although it had retained a following, especially in Southern California, surf experienced a world-wide revival in the 1990s.
 Jetpack often mixes the traditionally accepted surf instruments, such as Fender guitars and tube amplifiers, with nontraditional instruments such as fretless bass and 12 string Rickenbacker guitars, and branches into other related subgenres of rock such as spy, noir, and rockabilly music.
 Live shows find the band usually dressed as FBI agents with I.D. badges and a secret service guard at the stage.

 History

 Originally, Jetpack released mainly original compositions with the exception of a few cover songs.
 Those cover songs would gain him attention and invitations to do reinterpretations of other artists' work.
 Jetpack's original live performances where in the late 1980s to early 1990s.
 His music and sound was heavily inspired by Shadowy Men On A Shadowy Planet and The Plugz.
 In the mid to late 1990s, he relocated to Los Angeles and drew the attention of Pascal Records.
 Pascal and Jetpack licensed music to MTV for the television program, The Real World.
 In late 1998, recording of a studio album was begun.
 It was completed in 1999, but awaited release until early 2000 due to a family tragedy.
 The release was titled Planet Reverb.